 Fact: Abortion requires huge denial and the pain of deep regret continues for a lifetime.
 Adoption, when understood correctly, is initially painful, but is then followed by a lifetime of satisfaction for having planned a wonderful life for one’s child.

-Fact: Birth mothers are women who selflessly place the futures of their children ahead of their own immediate desire to be parents.
+Fact: Expectant mothers are women who selflessly place the futures of their children ahead of their own immediate desire to be parents.
 Then too, their thoughts in the future are about the good and positive life they gave their child.

 Myth: Adoption is an irresponsible act and women who choose adoption take the easy way out.